firecat53/bitwarden-menu/README.md

 Ensure `~/.local/bin` is in your `$PATH`.
 Run `bwm` and enter your database path, keyfile path, and password.

+**NOTE:** _Initial login to some servers, including vault.bitwarden.com, will require the `client_secret` from your account settings page.
+Ensure this is in your clipboard and ready to paste prior to first run.
+Once logged in for the first time, you will not need this value again._

 For full installation documention see the [installation docs][docs/install.md].

 ## Full Documentation